-As part of Concorde Career College's commitment to helping the communities around them, two of our campuses Concorde-Memphis and Concorde-Southaven offer Massage Therapy services to the public at a fraction of the traditional cost, while giving our massage therapy students great hands-on experience!
+As part of Concorde Career College's commitment to helping the communities around them, two of our campuses Concorde in Memphis and Concorde in Southaven offer Massage Therapy services to the public at a fraction of the traditional cost, while giving our massage therapy students great hands-on experience!

 Memphis Massage Therapy Clinic

 Gregory Reeves, BCTMS, LMT, and Massage Therapy ProgramÂ Director at Concorde-Memphis campus took the time to sit down and talk about the clinic and program.
 Here is what he had to say:

 Q: What is your role at Concorde?

 A: As program director at this point in the program I have several hats I wear: Coach- helping to ensure that the students are prepared to take and pass their national exam, Cheerleader- helping them see that while the road has been tough they are almost at the finish line and my main role is that of Proud Papa- seeing how far the students have come.

 I have an amazing Clinic Coordinator, Marie Truitt, who handles the day to day operation of the clinic; making appointments, providing guidance, and making sure the students learn and grow as much as they can in this real-world setting to ultimately prepare them for when they leave the program.

 A: [This term], all clinics are held on Mondays and Wednesdays.
 The actual appointment times vary with the class that we have in the clinic at the time.

 For example, our morning class is currently in the clinic so we call that rotation 1 and our appointment times are 8:30 am, 9:45 am, and 11:30 am and we will be on that schedule until they graduating at the beginning of June.